-- The school curriculum promotes inclusivity and creates a climate of understanding and acceptance in relation to mental health issues. - The topic of mental health is covered sensitively in PSD lessons and whole school assemblies to highlight the impact bullying can have on a person's emotional well-being and mental health. - Curriculum coverage de-stigmatises mental health issues and encourages students to use appropriate and non-derogatory language about mental health and emotional well-being. - PSD sessions and assemblies focus on raising awareness that mental health is not restricted to older generations and shares positive examples of how young people have coped with a range of issues. - Staff undertake training to raise awareness of the indictors of mental health issues in young people and the range of support they can provide in such cases.
-This allows staff to confidently challenge the language and behaviour of students when it stigmatises mental health or when verbal abuse is used against others. - Our Learning Mentor is trained to support students experiencing a wide range of mental health issues and offers regular drop-in sessions with Forward Thinking advisors.
+- The school curriculum promotes inclusivity and creates a climate of understanding and acceptance in relation to mental health issues. - The topic of mental health is covered sensitively in Life Skills lessons and whole school assemblies to highlight the impact bullying can have on a person's emotional well-being and mental health. - Curriculum coverage de-stigmatises mental health issues and encourages students to use appropriate and non-derogatory language about mental health and emotional well-being. - Life Skills lessons, Character Education resources and assemblies focus on raising awareness that mental health is not restricted to older generations and shares positive examples of how young people have coped with a range of issues. - Staff undertake training to raise awareness of the indictors of mental health issues in young people and the range of support they can provide in such cases.
+This allows staff to confidently challenge the language and behaviour of students when it stigmatises mental health or when verbal abuse is used against others. - Our Learning Mentor and Place2Be worker are trained to support students experiencing a wide range of mental health issues and offers regular drop-in sessions to support students.

-The school reserves the right to exclude a student from school for bullying incidents linked to physical or mental health issues.
-This may be either an internal or external exclusion based on the nature and severity of the incident.
+The school reserves the right to suspend a student from school for bullying incidents linked to physical or mental health issues.
+This may be either an internal or external suspension based on the nature and severity of the incident.
+The school may also issue a permanent exclusion based on the nature and severity of the incident.